Merzasphor/MWSE/docs/source/types/niTriBasedGeometryData.md

 ### `colors`

+*Read-only*.
 The color for the object.

 **Returns**: